gabldotink/subtrees/README.md

     cd ~/mediawiki-docker-make

-Now you can spin up the MediaWiki with any of the following commands:
+Now you can spin up the MediaWiki with the *make* command:
 -   ```
     make
      ```
     Fetches the latest MediaWiki (into `~/mediawiki-docker-make/mediawiki/`) and spins up a Docker container using it

+You stop, start, restart etc the containers with these commands:
 -   ```
     make remove
      ```